-Graduate students receive an advisor who will assist with academic advising and guidance throughout their course of study.
-The College assigns each incoming graduate student an academic advisor in the field of study the graduate student is pursuing.
-At the graduate level, advising is intended to be more a mentoring relationship than a structure designed to make sure a student takes the right classes.
-The faculty advisor is an integral part of the student's educational program, so it is important to establish an ongoing relationship.
+Graduate students will receive academic advising and guidance throughout their course of study from the Director of their program.
+The College also assigns each incoming graduate student an academic mentor in the field of study the graduate student is pursuing.
+The faculty mentor is an integral part of the student's educational program, so it is important to establish an ongoing relationship.
 Please note, it is the graduate student's responsibility to complete all requirements of the program of study.
-Students cannot hold advisors liable for student failure to meet specified program requirements.
+Students cannot hold mentors liable for student failure to meet specified program requirements.